DannyPerz/scheduling-application/docs/architecture/database-schema.md

 END;
 $$ LANGUAGE plpgsql;

--- Aplicar a todas las tablas relevantes
+-- Aplicado a:
 CREATE TRIGGER update_users_updated_at
   BEFORE UPDATE ON users
   FOR EACH ROW
   EXECUTE FUNCTION update_updated_at_column();

-CREATE TRIGGER update_boards_updated_at
+CREATE TRIGGER update_tasks_updated_at
-  BEFORE UPDATE ON boards
+  BEFORE UPDATE ON tasks
   FOR EACH ROW
   EXECUTE FUNCTION update_updated_at_column();

-CREATE TRIGGER update_tasks_updated_at
+CREATE TRIGGER update_tags_updated_at
-  BEFORE UPDATE ON tasks
+  BEFORE UPDATE ON tags
   FOR EACH ROW
   EXECUTE FUNCTION update_updated_at_column();